TissueMAPS/TissueMAPS/docs/user_guide.rst

     This will allow you to omit the password argument in command line calls.
 This is not totally save either, but at least your password won't show up in the ``history`` and you don't have to remember it.

+The command line interface is structured according to the type of available resources, defined in :mod:`tmserver.api`.

-To begin with, you may need to create the :class:`Experiment <tmlib.models.experiment.Experiment>` (in case it doesn't yet exist):
+To begin with, create the :class:`Experiment <tmlib.models.experiment.Experiment>`:

 .. code-block:: none

-    tm_client -vv -H localhost -P 8002 -u demo -e test experiment create
+    tm_client -vv -H localhost -P 8002 -u demo experiment create -n test

 .. note:: You may want to override default values of parameters, such as ``microscope-type`` or ``workflow-type``, depending on your use case.